Insidious: Beyond the Shadows

 "Insidious: Beyond the Shadows" is a hypothetical movie that continues the haunting saga of the Lambert family.
 After the harrowing events of "Insidious: The Red Door", the family believed they had finally escaped the malevolent spirits that had haunted them.
 However, they soon discover that evil is not so easily defeated.

-How would you protect the intellectual property of "Insidious: Beyond the Shadows"
+How would you protect the intellectual property of "Insidious: Beyond the Shadows."

-1. Copyright: The most direct form of IP protection for a movie is copyright.
+Copyright: The most direct form of IP protection for a movie is copyright.
 This protects the original expression of ideas, not the ideas themselves.
 In the context of a movie, this includes the screenplay, the final film, and any original music.
-Copyright arises automatically when the work is created, but it can also be registered for added protection.
+Copyright arises automatically when the work is created but can also be registered for added protection.
 This would give the creators exclusive rights to reproduce, distribute, perform, display, or license their work.
 Any unauthorized use of the copyrighted work would be considered infringement and could be subject to legal action.

-2. Trademarks: The title of the movie, "Insidious: Beyond the Shadows", as well as any logos or taglines associated with the movie, could be protected by trademark law.
+Trademarks: The title of the movie Insidious: Beyond the Shadows and any logos or taglines associated with it could be protected by trademark law.
 Trademarks protect names, terms, and symbols that distinguish goods and services.
-Registering a trademark would give the creators exclusive rights to use those marks in relation to their film and related merchandise, and would allow them to prevent others from using confusingly similar marks.
+Registering a trademark would give the creators exclusive rights to use those marks about their film and related merchandise.
+It would allow them to prevent others from using confusingly similar marks.

-5. Moral Rights: These are rights of creators of copyrighted works generally recognized in civil law jurisdictions and, to a lesser extent, in some common law jurisdictions.
+Moral Rights: These are rights of creators of copyrighted works generally recognized in civil law jurisdictions and, to a lesser extent, in some common law jurisdictions.
 They include the right of attribution, the right to have a work published anonymously or pseudonymously, and the right to the integrity of the work.